-Welcome to the developing Doctor of Physical Therapy Program at Lincoln Memorial University DeBusk College of Osteopathic Medicine – Knoxville (LMU-DCOM Knoxville).
+Welcome to the developing Doctor of Physical Therapy Pathway at Lincoln Memorial University DeBusk College of Osteopathic Medicine – Knoxville (LMU-DCOM Knoxville).
 Here, you will find a thoughtfully organized curriculum designed to integrate traditional didactic educational content with contemporary clinical experiences that emphasize the importance of evidence-based and patient-centered care.
 We are currently in the process of hiring exceptional faculty who are not only experienced clinicians, but dedicated educators as well.
 Our program is unique in that it is housed on a campus with programs from the following health care professions: Doctor of Osteopathic Medicine, Physician Assistant – Surgical Focus, and Doctor of Occupational Therapy.
 We are committed to providing students with an interprofessional education that will prepare them to excel in a dynamic healthcare environment.

 We invite you to visit our campus, ask questions, and learn more about our program.
 We encourage you to consider pursuing your education at Lincoln Memorial University and we look forward to helping you achieve your professional goals.
 Please do not hesitate to contact us at DPTKnoxville@LMUnet.edu with any questions.